HengPan2007/MethSig-tmp/README.md

 ### Example
 ## Step 1: Prepare input matrix

 `makeMatrix.R` loaded CVmatrix 'CVMatrix-normalized.rds' and built the input matrix based on an single example `SRR2069925`.
 Users need to prepare their own `CVMatrix-normalzied.rds`, `DMC.(sample).txt` and `pdr.(sample).txt` and replace `X` and `names.list`.
+Input matrix will be saved in `/testdata/input-matrix-example.rds` by default.

-Step 2: Patient specific hypermethylation inference
+## Step 2: Patient specific hypermethylation inference
+`pBeta.R` loaded input matrix `input-matrix.rds` and output patient specific hypermethylation inference into `/testdata/pval-by-gene-pt.rds`.
+Users need to prepare their own input matrix based on the instruction from Step 1.

-Step 3: Tumor prevalent DNAme driver inference
+## Step 3: Tumor prevalent DNAme driver inference
+`pCombine.R` loaded patient specific hypermethylation inference matrix `pval-by-gene-pt.rds` and output tumor prevalent DNAme driver inference into `/testdata/methSig-output.txt`.
+Users need to prepare their own input matrix based on the instruction from Step 1.